the therapist

 I work deep in that I will access the tissues that need it, but the pressure is medium/deep and you can always breathe through it.
 I don’t work at that depth for the entire massage, either.

-If you’re looking to be ‘ beat up’ or have the deepest massage of your life, I’m not the therapist for you, but can refer you to those who offer this.
+If you’re looking to have the deepest massage of your life, I’m not the therapist for you, but can refer you to those who offer this.